mfouesneau/pyphot/doc/photometry.rst

 Johnson system
 ~~~~~~~~~~~~~~

-The Johson system is defined such that the star Alpha Lyr (Vega) has :math:`V=0.03`
+The Johnson system is defined such that the star Alpha Lyr (Vega) has :math:`V=0.03`
 and all colors equal to zero.
 It is very similar to the Vega magnitude system,
-but using mean flux definition (instead of photon counts), i.e., **energy
+but using mean flux definition (instead of photon counts), as appropriate for historical **energy
 counter** detectors

 .. math::